quidfacitis/bugle_channel/README.md

 * Selecting an episode displays a page with an Audio node and custom progress bar to play the episode
 * Pressing "back" on the remote displays the previous page

-## How to sideload the channel locally
+## How to Sideload the Channel Locally

 Open the app in VS Code.
 Add the directory `.vscode` to the root of the app.
 In that directory, add the file `launch.json` with the following contents: